 Reports to: First Lieutenants and higher.

 First Lieutenant (2 per squad)

-Requirements: A First Lieutenant has been active in the community for at least 7 weeks and successfully fulfilled the duties of a Lieutenant for at least 2 weeks.
-Before being promoted, a First Lieutenant will have trained a First Sergeant to replace them.
-First Lieutenants have successfully been trained and tested for the position of First Lieutenant.
-Before being promoted to Captain, a First Lieutenant must have a Lieutenant ready to take their place.
+Requirements: A First Lieutenant has been active in the community for a minimum of 4 weeks and successfully fulfilled the duties of a Lieutenant for a minimum of 2 weeks.
+Before being promoted, a First Lieutenant will have trained a Lieutenant to replace them.
+First Lieutenants must have successfully been trained and tested for the position of First Lieutenant.

 Reports to: Captains and higher.

 Requirements: A Captain has been active in the community for a minimum of 4 weeks and has successfully fulfilled the the duties of a First Lieutenant for a minimum of two weeks.
 Captains have successfully been trained and tested for the position of Captain and must have a thorough understanding of how the community functions, from departments, squads, battalions, and the Council.
 Before a Captain can become a General, they must have a First Lieutenant ready to take their place.

 Duties: Captains oversee all junior officers and are expected to train and mentor Lieutenants and First Lieutenants.
 Captains are expected to have a basic working knowledge of NMO's CMS program and be capable of using it on an as-needed basis.
 Captains are expected to be the first line in maintaining their squad's CMS to preserve an accurate count of squad members and ranks.
 Captains are expected to hold meetings with their squad once per week to pass out any information that has been given to them from higher ranks.
 Captains will assist the General and represent their squad in meetings that the General cannot be present at.